IBM/dbb-git-migration-modeler/docs/AdvancedInformation.md

 ### Working with source code that is known to be shared

-For files that are already known as shared between applications, you can define an Applications Mapping configuration to define their dedicated context.
+For files that are already known as shared between applications and are planned to be managed in their own git repository, you can define an Applications Mapping configuration to define their dedicated context.
 If one library already contains these known shared include files, configure a specific `Applications Mapping` file alike the below sample:

 ~~~~YAML
 datasets: